The Sunday Best (4/22/2018)

 I think one reason doctors spend too much money is the search for fulfillment.
 If you’re not getting it from your career and you’ve got plenty of disposable income, why not try to buy it?
 Perhaps career fulfillment is one key to financial independence.
 Dr. Networth ponders scaling back 10 years into his career and asks, Have You Reached Career Fulfillment?

-At what age is it OK to consider retirement?
-The Financial Samurai explains why he thinks he and I are at the perfect age to pull that trigger.
+Financial Samurai explains why he thinks he and I are at the perfect age to pull that trigger.
 The Ideal Retirement Age To Minimize Regret And Maximize Happiness.

 The concept of early retirement was featured prominently in the mainstream media this week.
 Elizabeth O’Brien‘s cover story for Money magazine hit the newsstands featuring Vicki Robin of YMOYL fame.
 A Growing Cult of Millennials Is Obsessed With Early Retirement.
 This 72-Year-Old Is Their Unlikely Inspiration.